noe233/portfolio/_posts/2019-02-15-learn-react-js.md

 ---
-title: Learn React.js in 5 minutes
+title: Quick introduction to React.js
 tags: [React, JavaScript, Web Development]
-style: border
+style: fill
-color: primary
+color: secondary
 description: A quick introduction to the popular JavaScript library.
 ---
 Source: [freecodecamp](https://medium.freecodecamp.org/learn-react-js-in-5-minutes-526472d292f4)

 This tutorial will give you a basic understanding of React.js by building a very simple application.
 I’ll leave out everything which I don’t think is core.